cooneyde/BrewDogChallenge/README.md

 ## Known Issues
-1. **Styling needs improvement**: Due to myself coming from an experienced backend background my CSS knowledge is not advanced (I focused more on the javascript end), there may be some issues with the responsiveness of the UI on smaller displays (<720p, mobile devices more than 4 years old).
+1. **Styling needs improvement**: As I come from an experienced backend background my CSS knowledge is not advanced (I focused more on the javascript end), there may be some issues with the responsiveness of the UI on smaller displays (<720p, mobile devices more than 4 years old).

 1. **Beer Lister**: Currently, the landing page displays all beers returned from the GET beers API.
 This will become a performance issue when the list numbers in hundreds.
-Due to available time, I did not prioritize the creation of an infinity scroll or a "more" button.
+Due to available time, I did not prioritise the creation of an infinity scroll or a "more" button.

 ## Dependencies